Sunday, April 28, 2024

 Mimic Leaf Plant: B. Trifoliolata

-"Most Mysterious Plant in the World", by Kelly Granite Enck, Hypnotherapist, and Silent Consciousness Teacher www.DoylestownHypnosis.com
+"Most Mysterious Plant in the World", by Kelly Granite Enck, Clinical Hypnotist and Rapid Resolution Therapy (RRT) Practitioner.

 There is a new plant species just discovered in the rainforest of Argentina, called Boquila Trifoliolata.
 It is the Most Mysterious Plant in the World.
 It seems to have consciousness and can see the plants next to it and then mimic their leaves as it grows new leaves!